What Is A Test Plan & How to Write One

 4. Plan the Environment

 A test environment is a controlled setup where testing activities can take place.
 It replicates the production environment for accurate testing conditions, but without causing real-world disruptions.
-Make sure to define the key elements, such as hardware, software, network configurations, and test data that simulate actual usage scenarios.
+Make sure to define the key elements like hardware, software, network configurations, and test data that simulate actual usage scenarios.

 5. Determine Deliverables

 The deliverable planning stage is a pivotal aspect of the test planning process, and involves outlining key items at different stages of the testing lifecycle — before, during, and after testing.
 This means coverage of preparatory work, ongoing work, and post-testing work.
-A structured approach to this step ensures a well-documented and successful testing process, providing valuable insights and documentation.
+A structured approach to this step ensures a well-documented testing process, offering valuable insights and learnings for future testing.

 Before Testing